Louise Doughty: Awards and honours

 Doughty's sixth novel, Whatever You Love, was short-listed for the Costa Book Award for fiction in 2010, and long-listed for the Orange Prize in 2011.

 Apple Tree Yard, was selected as a Richard & Judy Book Choice in the spring of 2014.
-Hilary Mantel commented on the novel, "There can’t be a woman alive who hasn't once realised, in a moment of panic, that she's in the wrong place at the wrong time with the wrong man.
+Hilary Mantel commented on the novel, "There can't be a woman alive who hasn't once realised, in a moment of panic, that she's in the wrong place at the wrong time with the wrong man.
 Louise Doughty... leads her unnerved reader into dark territory.
 A compelling and bravely written book."
 Her novel Black Water, (2016) was nominated as one of the New York Times Notable Books of the Year.

 Her short story "Fat White Cop with Ginger Eyebrows" was long-listed for the 2015 Sunday Times EFG Private Bank Short Story Award.

-Doughty is a Fellow of the Royal Society of Literature.
+Doughty was elected a Fellow of the Royal Society of Literature (FRSL) in 2018.
 In 2019, she received an honorary doctorate (D.Litt.) from the University of East Anglia.